-I had a chance to check out a film that I’ve been looking forward to seeing for awhile now, Almost Christmas, and I wanted to provide you all with a review.
+I checked out a film that I’ve been looking forward to seeing for awhile now, Almost Christmas, and wanted to provide you all with a review.
 Before I get started, take a look at the trailer if you haven’t seen it already.

 One year after the passing of his wife, Walter Meyer (Glover) invites his family home for the Holidays.
 Knowing that his children can’t seem to get along, all he’s asking for this year is that they hold it together for at least 5 days leading up to Christmas.
 That doesn’t happen.
 But in spite of the drama, which stemmed from the pain of losing their mother, the family realizes that the only thing that truly matters is the love that they have for each other.